If you or someone you know would like to serve on our board, please contact us.

 Garrett Stolen – Board Member

-Garrett Stolen serves as the web administrator for Proud Theater and Art and Soul Innovations.
+Garrett Stolen serves as a board member and as the web administrator for Proud Theater and Art and Soul Innovations.
 Garrett became involved with Proud Theater during 2015 and has been very involved ever since with its programming, its websites, event planning, and communications.
+An alum of Proud Theater’s Madison chapter, they have returned to volunteer and run tech for shows and been involved in Art & Soul’s annual Connections conference.
+They have also been involved in grant writing for Proud Theater.
 Garrett is heavily involved in their community and has served it in a variety of capacities: as a youth representative on the Dane County Board of Supervisors, as a youth representative on the Dane County Youth Commission, as an elections inspector, as a web editor for their school newspaper, as a president and vice president of programming for their school GSA, and as an active member of numerous other organizations.

 When Garrett isn’t at meetings, working, or at school, they are often at rehearsals for a variety of music groups.
 Garrett hopes to receive a degree in K12 instrumental music education and to continue being involved in politics and the community.